 Every sports parent (dads included) should have an outdoor chair.
 I made the mistake of getting the regular one without the canopy at first; against my hubby's suggestions.
 Let's just say he was stuck with the canopy-less one! haha (This one even has straps to carry it is a backpack when not in use!)

 I owe this find to my "Sports Mom Mentor" Kim!
-She had these super cool and SMART bleacher chairs at our boy's 7v7 scrimmage this past weekend and boy did they come in handy!
+She had these super cool and SMART bleacher chairs at our boy's 7v7 scrimmage one weekend and boy did they come in handy!
 Of course I tested one out!
 SOLD.
 Not only are they practical, but seriously serve their purpose.
 I got them in our signature lime green team color!

 Everybody needs an umbrella; why not get one that actually works?!?
 This umbrella is light enough that you can hold it for a good long while without arm fatigue; and it's strong; with great resistance to wind.
 Besides they still play in the rain!